 He eventually joined the family business, Perfect Circle Corporation, as lead engineer.
 Teetor helped refine and improve the company’s designs, and his sense of touch soon became legendary around the factory.
 His daughter once recalled a story about him feeling some new castings and remarking that they didn’t vary by more than .002 inch.
 The castings were measured, proving Teetor was correct.

 Teetor’s driver had a habit of varying his speed based on whether or not he was speaking, which caused inconsistencies.
 In response, Teetor began working on an automotive speed control device.
 He received a patent for the “Speedostat” in 1945.
 The device was later renamed “Cruise Control,” and eventually it became a standard feature in nearly all automobiles.

 In 1946, he was named president of the company.
 Under Teetor, Perfect Circle became one of the first automotive suppliers to market its products through motorsports and also became a major defense contractor.
 Later in life, he also invented a fluid-operated gearshift mechanism that he sold to Bendix Corporation.

-Teetor would later be named president of the Society of Automotive Engineers, and became a hugely influential supporter of automotive education.
-SAE International even named one of their most prestigious engineering awards after him.
-Though not many people outside the engineering community know of Teetor and his contributions, he was a significant figure in the industry that was able to see innovations that others could not.
+Teetor served as president of the Society of Automotive Engineers (SAE) and became an influential supporter of automotive education.
+SAE International recognized Teetor’s contributions by naming one of their most prestigious engineering awards after him.
+He often said, “You are not handicapped so long as you can think logically,” and was a significant figure in the industry who was able to see innovations that others could not.